 Otherwise, if you have shoulder pain that won’t go away or which is getting worse, or you have other symptoms that are causing you concern, make an appointment to see your doctor.

 The doctor will most likely examine your shoulder and ask about your symptoms.
 They may suggest an x-ray or other scans to assist with diagnosis, although such tests are usually only helpful in certain situations, such as if there is an injury that needs to be investigated.

 Causes of shoulder pain

 Shoulder problems can be serious or minor.
-They can also be acute (meaning severe, and with a sudden onset) or chronic (meaning they develop over and last for a long period of time).
+They can also be acute (meaning with a sudden onset) or chronic (meaning they develop over and last for a long period of time).